 Cyrus joined Chambers in 2020 after completing pupillage under the supervision of Joseph Tse SC, Christopher Chain, Jason Yu and Justin Lam.
-Cyrus has since developed a broad civil practice, with a particular focus on commercial litigation and arbitration.
-Highlights of recent cases include:
+Since completing his pupillage, Cyrus has developed a broad civil practice, with a particular focus on complex commercial disputes (both litigation and arbitration).
+Highlights of his recent cases include:

-(2) Defending an accounting firm against a negligence claim for over USD 500 million (led by Queen’s Counsel and Senior Counsel).
+(2) Acting for an accounting firm to defend a professional negligence claim for over USD 500 million (led by King's Counsel and Senior Counsel).

 Scholarships and Awards